Pie98/Serie_A/README.md

 The repository is organized as follows:

+### Main folder

+- **preprocess_days_stats:** The first preprocessing layer.
+    In preprocess_match_days we select the important statistics, rename the columns, infer the date datatype and create the Season field.

+-**preprocess_time serie:** The second preprocessing layer.
+    In preprocess_teams we create a dictionary of dataframe.
+Each dataframe contains the statistics of each match day, for every serie A team
+    In create_time_series_features we create a dataframe with the statisctics of every match day and the previous "giorni_cumulativi" match days.

+- **preprocess_days_stats:** The last preprocessing layer.
+    In preprocess_features_time_series we create all the features and labels necessary to train our model In create_fast_preprocessing_ts we batch and prefetch the datasets to accelerate the computation In preprocess_features_time_series_odds we batch and prefetch the datasets to accelerate the computation In create_fast_preprocessing_ts_odds we create all the features and labels necessary to train our model using the odds as features

+### Subfolders

 - **csv_predictions:** This folder contains CSV files that will be used as a basis for creating new predictions.

 - **csv_serie_a:** Here, you can find CSV files (divided by season) used for training the models.